Last Updated on: 22nd July 2021, 06:26 am

-Some commonly traded Forex pairs (known as ‘major’ pairs) are EUR/USD, USD/JPY and EUR/GBP, but it is also possible to trade some exotic like South African Rand (ZAR), Turkish Lira (TRY) and HongKong Dollar (HKD).
-Exotics are currencies that are not so frequently traded the market, hence they have less liquid and so the trading spreads are wider.
+Some commonly traded Forex pairs (known as ‘major’ pairs) are EUR/USD, USD/JPY, and EUR/GBP, but it is also possible to trade some exotic like South African Rand (ZAR), Turkish Lira (TRY), and HongKong Dollar (HKD).
+Exotics are currencies that are not so frequently traded in the market, hence they have less liquid and so the trading spreads are wider.

 How to Read a Forex Quote

 It’s a general rule, that each currency has to have three letters symbol, which is used in Forex quotes.
 The first two letters identify the name of the country while the third letter identifies the name of that country’s currency.
 For example AUD (Australian dollars), JPY (Japanese Yen), CHF (Swiss francs), and CAD (Canadian dollars).

 Example: EUR/USD 1.2500 means that one Euro is traded for 1.25 USD.
 As such the Base currency is always equal to 1 monetary unit of exchange.

 The dominant base currencies are, in order of frequency, the Eur, GBP, and USD.
 When a currency is quoted against the US Dollar it is called a direct rate.
 Any currency pair that does not trade against the US Dollar is referred to as a cross rate.

 The pip is the smallest unit of change in which a currency pair can move.
 In the Forex world, currencies are traded in fractions of a Cent, or Euro, and so on.
 Nearly all currency pairs consist of five significant digits and most pairs have the decimal point immediately after the first digit, with four decimal points to follow.
 For example, EUR/ USD equals 1.1867.
 In this example, a single pip equals the smallest change in the fourth decimal place – that is, 0.0001.